mboyea/mdc/examples/ApplePieRecipe.md

 Preheat oven to 375 degrees F.
 Prepare a clean, dry, flat surface.
 Sprinkle flour across the flat surface to prevent pie crust from sticking.
-Roll each dough disk to the diameter of your pie tray using a rolling pin (or cup).
+Roll each dough disk out to the diameter of your pie tray on the flour surface using a rolling pin (or a cup).
 Form pie crusts into your pie tray.
+Rolling and forming the crust can be attempted 2-3 times before you'd ruin the crust.
 Bake for 20 minutes at 375 degrees F.
 Bubbles often form; just poke a few holes when the crust is done to let air out.
 Sprinkle sugar across the pie crust.